-The framework proposed in this paper is neither a model of underreaction nor of overreaction.
-Instead, agents who use simple models forecast using a parsimonious model that provides an approximation to the true process and trades-off forecast errors at different horizons and for different variables.
-As such, pseudo-true simple models do not lead to mistakes that always go in the ``same direction.''
-In fact, agents who use pseudo-true one-state models always under-extrapolate some variables and over-extrapolate others: \begin{proposition} Let $y_t^{(1)}$ denote the most persistent component of $y_t$ and $y_t^{(n)}$ denote its least persistent component.
-Suppose the true process for $y_t$ is exponentially ergodic.
-Consider an agent who uses a pseudo-true one-state model. \begin{itemize} \item[(a)] The agent overestimates the magnitude of $y_t^{(1)}$'s autocorrelation at all lags. \item[(b)] If $n>1$, the agent underestimates the magnitude of $y_t^{(n)}$'s autocorrelation at all lags. \end{itemize} \end{proposition} The following example illustrates this result: \begin{example} Suppose the vector of observables is given by $y_t=(y_{1t},y_{2t})'\in \mathbb{R}^2$, and each element of $y_t$ follows an independent $\text{ARMA}(1,1)$ process
+The framework proposed in this paper is neither a model of under-extrapolation nor of over-extrapolation.
+Instead, agents who use simple models forecast using a parsimonious model that provides an approximation to the true process and balances forecast errors across different horizons and variables.
+Consequently, simple models do not lead to mistakes that invariably go in the same direction.
+In fact, agents who use a pseudo-true $d$-state model under-extrapolate some variables and over-extrapolate others. \begin{proposition} Let $y_t^{(1)}$ denote the most persistent component of $y_t$ and $y_t^{(n)}$ denote its least persistent component.
+If the true process is exponentially ergodic and $d_j<n$, then: \begin{itemize} \item[(a)] Agent $j$ overestimates the magnitude of $y_t^{(1)}$'s autocorrelation at all lags. \item[(b)] Agent $j$ underestimates the magnitude of $y_t^{(n)}$'s autocorrelation at all lags. \end{itemize} \end{proposition} The following example illustrates the proposition: \begin{example} Suppose the vector of observables is given by $y_t=(y_{1t},y_{2t})'\in \mathbb{R}^2$, and each element of $y_t$ follows an independent $\text{ARMA}(1,1)$ process

 where $\phi_1,\phi_2,\vartheta_1,\vartheta_2\in(0,1)$ are constants, and $\epsilon_{1t}$ and $\epsilon_{2t}$ are i.i.d. mean-zero random variables with finite variances.
 Additionally, assume that $\phi_1>\phi_2$ and $\frac{(\phi_1+\vartheta_1)(1+\phi_1\vartheta_1)}{1+2\phi_1\vartheta_1+\vartheta_1^2} > \frac{(\phi_2+\vartheta_2)(1+\phi_2\vartheta_2)}{1+2\phi_2\vartheta_2+\vartheta_2^2}$.
 This assumption ensures that $y_{1t}$ has a higher autocorrelation than $y_{2t}$ at all lags.